 - Consider other channels for communicating your brand.
 Although most people are online now, you still need to reach others who may not be connected online or would prefer to build offline relationships.
 This is especially true if you’re in a B2B based company.
 The more cash you’re asking for from a purchase, the more human touch points that are required.
 You might want to get in touch with authoritative blogs in your industry and make pitches for guest blog posts.
 This can show a lot of credibility on your website!
 My friend Sujan Patel who’s an experienced growth hacker has mastered this strategy and saw an increase in conversions from this change to his home page.

 - You can also look for people or organizations that startup communities.
 I highly recommend Meetup.com depending on your area.
 I stay in Washington, D.C. and I can always find plenty of events to go to and build relationships.
-Also, I must mention trying to attend events where you target customer would be likely to visit.
+Also, I must mention trying to attend events where your target customer would be likely to visit.
 Startup events are great, but if you’re not meeting the right people, it can become a waste of time.
 The important thing here is to identify various Meetups.
 Want to take it to the next level and build your personal brand.
 Reach out to Meetup groups with a slide deck and pitch a presentation idea that would be a win/win for the team.
 With a polished presentation, social media presence, and decent company (or personal) website you’re off to the races!

 Personal Branding Strategies For Social Media

 Some social media platforms can do a lot for your personal branding.
 One of which is LinkedIn.
-This network can work best for you because it is really designed to let others know who you are professionally.
+This network can work best for you because it is really designed to let others know who you are professional.
 It can display information like where you went to school, your line of study and expertise, your work history, your passion, and your likes, basically, everything that has to do with your professional run.

 Then there is Twitter, a powerful platform that is now gaining popularity for posting business news and developments and for simply sharing information.
 This makes this social channel very powerful for personal branding.
 It allows you to communicate what you are about by commenting on current issues that may have something to do with your line of business.
 You can also share your opinions on matters that move you and your new company.